10-01-2019, 04:41 PM

 "Not at all."
 Reena aunty sympathetically nodded.

 "I know he himself is a very simple man.
 And he is a very nice person.
 Nice to a fault.
-Part of the reason our financial situation is tight is that he keeps donating a chunk of his salary to this charity that helps slum children go to school.
+Part of the reason our financial situation is tight is that he keeps donating a chunk of his salary to this charity that helps slum children go to college.
 I appreciate his generosity.
 But isn't it prudent to take care of your own family before going to help others?
 Hasn't he heard that charity begins at home?"

 "Some dessert ma'am?" a waiter appeared out of nowhere.